Board of Ordnance: Coat of Arms

 The old Board's coat of arms is remembered today in the cap badge of the Royal Logistic Corps, which has the shield at its centre (it was previously used, along with the Board's motto, by the Royal Army Ordnance Corps).
 The crest appears on the ensign of the Corps of Royal Engineers.

 Broad Arrow

-Ammunition box with Board of Ordnance shield, initials and broad arrow.
+Coal box with the Board of Ordnance shield, initials and broad arrow.

 The broad arrow was the Board's mark, used as such from the 17th century.
 Stamped on guns, papers, buildings and all kinds of equipment, it originally signified royal ownership.
 A proclamation of 1699 clarified its use on stores of war belonging to the Board of Ordnance; just over a hundred years later, in 1806, the Board directed its Storekeepers and others to mark "all descriptions of Ordnance Stores ... with the broad arrow as soon as they shall have been received as fit for His Majesty's Service".